woguta/Mpxv_Analysis/MPXV_raw_sequence_analysis_illumina.md

 FastQC: Quality check of raw reads

-Trimmomatic or fastp: Adapter trimming and quality filtering
+ Fastp or Trimmomatic: Adapter trimming and quality filtering

-Minimap2 or BWA mem: Mapping reads to references
+BWA mem or Minimap2: Mapping reads to references

 Samtools: BAM processing and stats

 Qualimap or Mosdepth: Mapping quality statistics

-freebayes or snippy for calling variants
+Freebayes or snippy for calling variants

 bcftools for consensus building